scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.md

 ## *Traverse*

-`foldLeft` and `foldRight` are very flexible iteration methods, but they require us to do a lot of work to define accumulators and combinator functions.
+`foldLeft` and `foldRight` are flexible iteration methods but they require us to do a lot of work to define accumulators and combinator functions.
-The `Traverse` type class is a higher level tool that leverages `Applicatives` to provide a much more convenient, more lawful, pattern for iteration.
+The `Traverse` type class is a higher level tool that leverages `Applicatives` to provide a more convenient, more lawful, pattern for iteration.
+For those who are interested, `Traverse` comes from [this 2006 paper][link-gibbons-oliviera-iterator-pattern] by Jeremy Gibbons and Bruno Oliviera.

 ### Traversing with Futures

 We can demonstrate `Traverse` using the `Future.traverse` and `Future.sequence` methods in the Scala standard library.
-These methods provide `Future`-specific implementations of the `Traverse` type class.
+These methods provide `Future`-specific implementations of the traverse pattern.
 As an example, suppose we have a list of server hostnames and a method to poll a host for its uptime: